 3] Disable Prefetch of Webpages

-An ingenious feature to help pages load faster but problem encountered, consumes large part of bandwidth.
-As such it is best to keep it off when you have slow Internet connection.
+An ingenious feature to help pages load faster but the problem encountered consumes a large part of the bandwidth.
+As such it is best to keep it off when you have a slow Internet connection.
 How you do it?
 Look for network.prefetch-next and switch to FALSE value.

 4] Increase Network Performance